 Pausing, I gripped my rifle again, steadied it straight ahead and weaved my eyes back and forth through the river bottom jungle.
 Advancing tines protruding above the brush suggested my ruse was working.
 I couldn’t judge the buck yet, but from the extra stickers and forked points now visible I put him in the shooter category.
 At 20 yards the buck broke through the leafy screen and stopped when he heard the hammer cock on my T/C rifle.
 The dramatic performance ended well for me.

-Spot-and-stalk hunting is as Western as gun racks in pickup windows and Copenhagen can impressions in Wrangler jeans.
+Spot-and-Stalk Spot-and-stalk hunting is as Western as gun racks in pickup windows and Copenhagen can impressions in Wrangler jeans.
 That doesn’t mean whitetail hunters can’t partake of the Western lifestyle.
 Federal Conservation Reserve Program lands, harvested cornfields, open woodlands and other areas with good visibility offer the opportunities for hunters to spot and then stalk whitetails that are busy tending to rutting chores.
 Cruising bucks may be difficult to stalk if they are in fourth gear and not ready for a gas stop.
 But bedded bucks, bucks busy corralling hot does or bucks grabbing a nap after a breeding spree are all potential victims for the spot-and-stalk hunter.

 Outfitter Aaron Volkmar operates Tails of the Hunt guiding service in both Iowa and neighboring Missouri.
 Like many outfitters, he instructs hunters to sit tight and never leave the stand.
 He realizes from experience that success is greatest when a buck moves into shooting range, not vice versa.
 High deer densities may also be a detriment to the stalking hunter and he flat-out doesn’t want to lose a hunter in the rolling woods of his back yard.